Einkorn bread100% (suitable for people sensitive to gluten / wheat not celiac)

 7 – These doughs are very hydrated and when they are put in the baking sheet they will tend to give a low bread.
 To obtain a bread, as in the photo, a plumcake type container should be used, handmade with the bottom of the oven aluminum containers; the soft walls of the container will allow the dough to “take” its own shape.

-IMPORTANT: Buy Enkir 100% semi-wholemeal wheat flour avoiding Monlis (because it has a very indigestible fraction –type 33mer) and Hammurabi because very difficult to use.
+IMPORTANT: Buy Einkorn 100% semi-wholemeal wheat flour avoiding Monlis (because it has a very indigestible fraction –type 33mer).
+Hammurabi wheat is very difficult to use.

 (2) – If the amylases are too active (Falling Number values lower than 220 seconds) the final products will have a flat shape, moist and sticky crumb and dark crust.
 If, on the other hand, it is greater than 350, this flour will have a weak amylase activity and the final product will be little developed and with compact and dry crumb.